mosowaz/ansible-kubernetes-setup/README.md

 # ansible-kubernetes-setup
-The purpose of this project is to demonstrate the setup of kubernetes cluster, and using bind9 dns server with LDAP server to manage the cluster.
+The purpose of this project is to demonstrate the setup of kubernetes cluster.
 There will be High Availabilty incorperated into the cluster (2 master nodes and 2 worker nodes).

 For complete kubernetes cluster playbook, run the main.yml